 Our MPA program also provides a tremendous value for the money.
 Binghamton University is ranked among the elite public universities in the nation for challenging students academically, not financially.

-The Department's seven full-time faculty and two part-time professionals with teaching responsibilities serve the 80-95 MPA students and play key roles in the Center for Applied Community Research and Development.
-They also serve on numerous professional and community boards and provide technical assistance and research services to many regional and national organizations.
-We draw students from across New York State and beyond, including Asia, South America, Africa, and Europe.
+Department faculty serve on numerous professional and community boards and provide technical assistance and research services to many regional and national organizations.
+We draw students from across New York state and beyond, including Asia, South America, Africa and Europe.

 - think critically, creatively and ethically;

 - possess analytical and technical skills to be creative problem-solvers;

 - adapt to changing political and social environments;

 - remain actively involved in professional and community service; and

 Our mission is to develop individual and institutional capacity for community-based public service.

 Our vision is to become a nationally recognized leader on community-based public affairs through integrated research, education and practice.